-If you need assistance with a technical problem, perform the following steps:
+If you experience a problem with your computer, you can complete the following steps to diagnose and troubleshoot the problem:

-- 1 Complete the procedures in "Troubleshooting Your System" on page 79. - 2 Run the system diagnostics and record any information provided. - Make a copy of the Diagnostics Checklist (see "Diagnostics Checklist" on page 107), and fill it out. - Use Dell's extensive suite of online services available at Dell Support at support.dell.com for help with installation and troubleshooting procedures. - For more information, see "Online Services" on page 103. - 5 If the preceding steps have not resolved the problem, call Dell for technical assistance.

-NOTE: Call technical support from a phone near or at the system so that technical support can assist you with any necessary procedures.

-NOTE: Dell's Express Service Code system may not be available in all countries.
+- See "Troubleshooting Your System" on page 97 for information and procedures that pertain to the problem your computer is experiencing. - 2 See "Running the System Diagnostics" on page 117 for procedures on how to run Dell Diagnostics. - Fill out the "Diagnostics Checklist" on page 132. - Use Dell's extensive suite of online services available at Dell Support (support.dell.com) for help with installation and troubleshooting procedures.
+See "Online Services" on page 128 for a more extensive list of Dell Support online. - 5 If the preceding steps have not resolved the problem, see "Contacting Dell" on page 133. - NOTE: Call Dell Support from a telephone near or at the computer so that the support staff can assist you with any necessary procedures. - NOTE: Dell's Express Service Code system may not be available in all countries.